If you’re heading to Jasper National Park and want to see what the fuss is really all about then make sure you do some day hikes in Jasper.

 Cavell Meadows Trail

 The Cavell Meadows Trail is a moderately difficult day hike in Jasper.
 It starts from the top of Cavell Road in the Edith Cavell Mountain area.
-This area of Jasper has fragrant subalpine forest, alpine meadows and beautiful views of Mt.
+This area of Jasper has a fragrant subalpine forest, alpine meadows and beautiful views of Mt.
 Edith Cavell and Angel Glacier.

-This trail is an extension of the more popular, and much shorter, Path of the Glacier Trail.
+The Mt Edith Cavell hike is an extension of the more popular, and much shorter, Path of the Glacier Trail.
 As the name of that one suggests, you’ll actually be walking in the path of the glacier as it receded.

 Toe of the Athabasca Glacier

 I’d say this is more of a walk than a hike but there is a little bit of a climb up to the glacier to look out for.
 You simply can’t miss this since the Athabasca Glacier is such a big attraction in Jasper National Park along the Icefields Parkway.
+It’s without a doubt one of the must do hikes in Jasper National Park plus if you’re looking for easy hikes in Jasper then this is the one for you!

 There are two routes to the toe of the glacier.
 You can take the longer 2.5km trail that starts just across the road from the Icefields Centre (the Forefield Trail).
 Or you can park a little closer and just walk the 1.4km trail to the glacier.
 The Forefield Trail takes you across moraines and glacial debris before joining up with the Toe of the Glacier Trail.